 “Readers looking for a murder mystery strongly centered in regional culture, the lives and focus of two equally powerful investigators, and a puzzle that draws them into far more than a singular investigation will relish this story's superior tension.”

-You'll love this suspenseful mystery because everyone loves finding justice in this crazy world.
+You'll love this suspenseful mystery because who doesn’t long to find justice in this crazy world?

-Find out for yourself when you read the excerpt below.
+Find out why critics and readers are praising Lynda McDaniel's unique voice in suspenseful mystery writing when you read the excerpt below.